USING IRONBARCODE

 Generating and Printing Barcodes

-Now, we will write the code to generate and print barcodes in the VB.NET project.
-First of all, you need to create or open a VB.NET project.
-Then you need to install the IronBarcode library.
-I will be using the Console Application for this project, however, you may use any project type as per your requirements as this code works for all project types.
+We will write the code to generate and print barcodes in a VB.NET project.
+First, you need to create or open a VB.NET project, then install the IronBarcode library.
+I will use a Console Application for this example; however, you may use any project type as per your requirements as this code works for all project types.

 Installing IronBarcode Library

-To seamlessly integrate the IronBarcode library into your project via the Package Manager Console, simply execute the following step-by-step procedure for a smooth installation process:
+To seamlessly integrate the IronBarcode library into your project via the Package Manager Console, follow this step-by-step procedure for a smooth installation process:

 1. Open your Visual Studio project.